dhenneke/undone/README.md

 ## Run the Examples

 The code above can be found [here][readme].
-For more fun, try to [nudge][] a box around a canvas - its fun!
+For more fun, try to [nudge][] a box around a canvas - its undoable!

 _Undone uses the MIT license as described in the LICENSE file, and follows [semantic versioning][]._